-Community Strategic Plan Delivery Program Operational Plan Long Term Objective Term Achievement Task P8.1 An improved standard of P8.1.1 Our public infrastructure C6.1.2.1.2; C4.1.2.1.3 infrastructure that meets the and assets are planned, managed New public infrastructure is planned to support new · · development and ensure that obligations as the custodian of service and address inter- everyone who lives and works in our community's assets. generational equity Ku-ring-gai continues to enjoy access to public facilities.
+Community Strategic Plan Delivery Program Operational Plan Long Term Objective Term Achievement Task P8.1 An improved standard of P8.1.1 Our public infrastructure C6.1.2.1.2; C4.1.2.1.3 infrastructure that meets the and assets are planned, managed New public infrastructure is community's service level planned to support new standards and Council's development and ensure that obligations as the custodian of everyone who lives and works in our community's assets. • Ku-ring-gai continues to enjoy access to public facilities.